qtepics/qtepics.github.io/getting_started.md

 EPICS Qt users can broadly be divided into the following categories (note a user may "belong" to more than one category):

-*  Code down loader and builder - this user knows how to down load and install the Qt development tool suite and download the source code from GitHub and build the EPICS Qt framework and QEGui display manager.
+*  Code down-loader and builder - this user knows how to down load and install the Qt development tool suite and download the source code from GitHub and build the EPICS Qt framework and QEGui display manager.